 Tell me about your internship – what kind of work did you do?

-As a Daily Programs Intern, I spent most of time on the museum floor, engaging with visitors through a variety of topics from the production of wheat and flour to objects taken on bicycle rides in the early twentieth century to folding a life size replica of the Star-Spangled Banner.
+As a Daily Programs Intern, I spent most of my time on the museum floor, engaging with visitors through a variety of topics from the production of wheat and flour to objects taken on bicycle rides in the early twentieth century to folding a life-size replica of the Star-Spangled Banner.
 With the skills gained through these interactions, I also worked with fellow interns to develop and prototype a new program: Preservation for the Table.
-Through the research of a previous intern, we developed a program using the story a family farm in Maryland as a lens to a larger historical narrative of food preservation and agriculture in the United States.
+Through the research of a previous intern, we developed a program using the story of a family farm in Maryland as a lens to a larger historical narrative of food preservation and agriculture in the United States.

 Has your internship influenced your future plans?

 My internship reinforced my love of history and education.
 After my experience with the National Museum of American History, I am confident that I want to continue in the field of historical education.
 While I am now leaning more towards teaching in a traditional classroom, this internship gave me a valuable skillset to continue developing historical interpretation and education.

 What did you do for fun in Washington?